-Your application form is the only information we will have about you.
+A Final Word: Your application form is the only information we have about you.
 It’s your selling point before an interview, so take care when completing the form.
 Keep a copy of the completed form with the Job Description and Person Specification, and any other details for future reference.

 There are various groups in the School that contribute to the organisation and management structure of the School.
 These are:

-This is made up of the Headteacher, Deputy Head and an Assistant Head.
+The Senior Management Team: This is made up of the Headteacher, Deputy Head, and Assistant Head.
 This group has responsibility for the daily management of the school and for leading the staff in forward planning.

-All teaching staff have non-contact time in line with PPA.
+PPA TIME: All teaching staff has non-contact time in line with PPA.
 The Teachers Resource Room is available to use by all staff where there are many facilities including internet access.

 Please email Lorraine Bennett at email@example.com if you are interested in volunteering.